tecolicom/App-ansicolumn/README.md

 # CALCULATION

-As for `--height`, `--width`, `--pane` and `--pane-width` options, besides giving numeric digits, you can calculate the number using terminal size.
+As for `--height`, `--width`, `--pane`, `--up` and `--pane-width` options, besides giving numeric digits, you can calculate the number using terminal size.
 If the expression contains non-digit character, it is evaluated as an RPN (Reverse Polish Notation) with the terminal size pushed on the stack.
 Initial value for `--height` options is terminal height, and terminal width for others.

     OPTION              VALUE